Live Bird Friendly

 Check out our latest publication, the Guide to Backyard Birds of the Front Range.
 Knowing which birds live in your area and being able to identify exactly which ones are visiting your yard is the first step to creating a truly bird friendly habitat around your home.

-Become a Neighborhood Nestwatch citizen scientists and connect with birds in your home landscape while simultaneously making a meaningful contribution to bird conservation and research.
+Become a Neighborhood Nestwatch citizen scientist and connect with birds in your home landscape while simultaneously making a meaningful contribution to bird conservation and research.
 This program brings Bird Conservancy of the Rockies biologists to backyards in the Denver area to gather information about local birds and train volunteers to become citizen scientists.
 This information is used by scientists studying the effects of urbanization on birds, nesting success, and annual survival rates over time.
 Learn more on our Neighborhood Nestwatch page.

 It’s Not Easy Being Feathered